Simon Phillips (drummer): Toto

 In 1992, Phillips had recently completed the recording of an album in England when he was invited by Toto to fill in for Jeff Porcaro after the latter died following the completion of the recording of Kingdom of Desire.
 Phillips became the band's only choice to replace Jeff for two reasons: Jeff himself viewed Simon as one of his favorite drummers (the others being Gregg Bissonnette and Vinnie Colaiuta), and that he toured with Steve Lukather and Carlos Santana on their solo tours.
 Phillips decided to settle permanently in Los Angeles and began rehearsals with the band.
 After the Kingdom of Desire tour, Phillips officially joined Toto.

 As the band began its 1995 Tambu tour, Phillips suffered from back problems and was unable to play on the first leg of the said tour; the band turned to Gregg Bissonette to substitute for him.
 When Phillips fell ill prior to the 2004 Night of the Proms concert, Bissonette was unavailable to take over his drumming duties, causing the band to invite Ricky Lawson instead.

-Phillips' last show with Toto was in 2013.
+Phillips's last show with Toto was in 2013.
 He left the following year to focus on his solo career and was replaced by Keith Carlock.

 Hiromi Trio Project

 After leaving Toto, Phillips became a member of Hiromi Uehara's Trio Project along with bassist Anthony Jackson.
 The Trio Project made four albums together: Voice (2011), Move (2012), Alive (2014), and Spark (2016).
 The albums Move and Alive reached the top 10 on the Billboard Jazz Album charts, with Spark hitting the number one position.
-From 2011-2016, Phillips toured extensively with the Hiromi Trio Project.
+From 2011–2016, Phillips toured extensively with the Hiromi Trio Project.

 Other ventures

 Phillips has worked with Big Country, Jack Bruce, David Gilmour, Big Jim Sullivan, and Whitesnake.
 Phillips was one of two drummers to play on Pata's self-titled album, the other being Tommy Aldridge.

 In 1997, Phillips appeared as a bandleader, performing at the North Sea Jazz Festival.
 In 2009, Phillips joined with keyboardist Philippe Saisse and bassist Pino Palladino in forming an instrumental jazz/funk rock trio: Phillips Saisse Palladino, PSP, which toured in Europe in 2009 and 2010.
 Phillips also performed on Joe Satriani's album Super Colossal, appearing on multiple tracks.
-Phillips appears in Alan Parsons' Art & Science of Sound Recording educational video series, as well as the program's single "All Our Yesterdays".
+Phillips appears in Alan Parsons's Art & Science of Sound Recording educational video series, as well as the program's single "All Our Yesterdays".
 He played in the Michael Schenker Group album In the Midst of Beauty and took part to the band's 30th Anniversary world tour in 2010.